john-friedman/SEC-Parsers/readme.md

 # SEC Parsers
 Parses non-standardized SEC 10-K filings into well structured detailed xml.
 Use cases include LLMs, NLP, and textual analysis.

+New TODO:
+* write custom iterator that keeps track of ancestors

+* Switch to .iter() rewrite.
+Should make everything parse very fast. e.g. file that was parsing in 7s under production version, should be less than .5s.
+Looks like about factor of ten increase.
+So we could parse about 10 10ks/s, or about a years worth in 5 minutes.

+Approach is reverse of previous.
+We start from parent, keeping track of style on way down. once we get to parent text or tail we stop?

 TODO:
 * Add more supported filings: S1 first
 * add warnings for set headers and automatic type detection
 * I think I figured out how to do performance boost.
 Look at .iter() cross out between elements
+* add feature request form

 GitHub TODO
 * Readme readability revamp